-These letters explain the nature of the trading relationship between wholesale customers and the NAB Markets business and discloses our practices in relation to certain terms of dealing (including execution and management of conflicts of interest) with NAB where NAB acts as a dealer or counterparty on a principle basis.
+The following letters explain the nature of the trading relationship between wholesale customers and the NAB Markets business and disclose our practices in relation to certain terms of dealing (including execution and management of conflicts of interest) with NAB where NAB acts as a dealer or counterparty on a principle basis.

 For information and disclosures on benchmark reform, especially products referencing the London Interbank Offered Rate (LIBOR), see our Financial Benchmark Reform Disclosures page.

 MiFID II and other European Economic Area information

 NAB London is subject to the updated Markets in Financial Instruments Directive (MiFID II).
 Read the customer information on MiFID II.